brendantipp/sem2_prog_data_analysis_assignment/README.md

 I researched and outline the reasons why the PCG64 algorithm is better than the previously used Merseene Twister method.

 Examples of setting seed using the older and newer methods is included in the notebook.
-In the example we test setting a seed and not seed , I explain the output of both examples and the difference setting a seed makes.
+In the exsample coded dont set a seed and then we do , I explain the output of both code examples and the difference setting a seed makes.

 ### References used and research undertaken as part of my assignment.